rocky-linux/documentation/docs/books/nvchad/install_nvchad.md

 The structure created by the template will also be used in this guide for developing the configuration to be used for writing documents in Markdown.

+For those who want to learn more about this topic before starting the installation, they can consult the dedicated page [Template Chadrc](template_chadrc.md).

+The page contains information about the structure of the folder that will be created, the functions of related files, and other useful information for customizing NvChad.

 At this point the downloading and configuration of the basic plugins and if we have chosen to install the template as well the installation of the configured language server will begin.
 Once the process is complete we will have our Editor ready to use.

 ![Installation](images/installed_first_time.png)